 Parents can also ease into bigger beds one step at a time, essentially training their children to stay in the designated bed space while sleeping and slowly gaining height as they learn to stay on the mattress.
 Start by putting the crib mattress on the ground, then gradually transition to a toddler bed.
 Yes, they will likely fall.
 But prepared parents can control the difference between a frightened boo-boo and something far worse.

-“Even if the kid rolls off onto hardwood floors, they might bonk their head but that’s a very, very small concern,” says Kroeker.
-“If you’re concerned with a kid rolling off a toddler bed height, like 12 inches, you can get an area rug to kind of cushion that fall.
+“Even if the kid rolls off onto hardwood floors, they might bonk their head, but that’s a very, very small concern,” says Kroeker.
+“If you’re concerned with a kid rolling off a toddler bed height, like 12 inches, you can get an area rug to cushion that fall.
 But falls from that height are not super concerning.
 It’s equal to your child falling from standing, which they do all the time.”